-sgutier@butlercc.edu or 316.322.3291 or Shannon Herbert, Academic Advising sherbert@butlercc.edu or 316.322.3258 or Carmen Bunck, Academic Advising cbunck@butlercc.edu or 316.218.6405
+squtier@butlercc.edu or 316.322.3291 Shannon Herbert, Academic Advising sherbert@butlercc.edu or 316.322.3258

 If a teaching career interests you, Butler is the place for you to study elementary or secondary education.
 Butler courses will fulfill the first two years toward a bachelor's degree at a four-year college.
 Requirements vary at four-year colleges so work with a Butler advisor to ensure a smooth and complete transfer process.